-I chose this particular location, because it holds memories for me.
+I chose this particular location because it holds memories for me.
 The last two years of my Bible College years were spent there preparing for ministry.
-The college was closed years ago and is now a conference center among other purposes.
-As a licensed pastor, I have the benefit of using one of the apartments for up to one week each year at no charge.
+The college was closed years ago and is now a conference center, among other purposes.
+As a licensed pastor, I have the benefit of using an apartment for up to one week each year at no charge.
 It makes it a cost effective, and beautiful, place to run away to write.

 Things I Discovered:

 - Outlining a book is essential for me.
 When I started my book ten or so years ago, I didn’t have any plan at all.
 Nada.
 A few years later, I took an online writing course and put together a very basic plan and partial outline.
 The problem: I was at a place in the book with no plan.
 It’s hard to knock out thousands of words when I have no idea where I want to take the story.
 It meant I had to spend some time after I arrived to decide where the book would go.